3AK: Demise

 Some unusual programming decisions and lack of promotion led to 3AK failing to lift from the bottom of the ratings ladder.
-In late 2003, DCL announced it had leased the running of radio 3AK to a new organisation Sports Entertainment Network (SEN) who were to convert 3AK to a 24-hour sport radio station.
-In January 2004, 3AK became known on-air as SEN 1116 although the official ACA/Australian Communications Authority callsign remains 3AK, a fact that is probably not appreciated by the majority of listeners.
-As of the April 2004 ratings, the new format had already managed to lift 3AK's profile as well as the number of listeners.
+In late 2003, DCL announced it had leased the running of radio 3AK to a new organisation Sports Entertainment Network (SEN) which converted 3AK to a 24-hour sport radio station.
+In January 2004, 3AK became known on-air as SEN 1116.

 SEN

-While initially, ratings were steadily rising, the station's financial position took a turn for the worse in early 2005, with several employees, including Dermott Brereton, Mark Doran, and Robert Shaw not being paid.
+While initially, ratings were steadily rising, the station's financial position took a turn for the worse in early 2005, with several employees, including Dermott Brereton, Mark Doran and Robert Shaw not being paid.
 This eventually led to Brereton walking out on the station.
-This dour financial situation could not have come at a worse time, since SEN had recently begun broadcasting into Adelaide.
-Unfortunately, Adelaide broadcasts were short-lived because of the poor financial situation, and the station's heavy Melbourne focus.
+This financial situation could not have come at a worse time, since SEN had recently begun broadcasting into Adelaide.
+Adelaide broadcasts were short-lived because of the poor financial situation and the station's heavy Melbourne focus.

 In 2006 it was announced that SEN had acquired rights to broadcast five Australian Football League matches per weekend.